postplayhouse/jekyll.postplayhouse.com/drafts/2015-05-19-don-fox-in-the-spotlight.md

   <div class="caption">Don Fox, lighting and set designer 2015</div>
 </div>

 <div class="preface">Don Fox is returning to the Post Playhouse for his second season in a row.
 Last year, Don created some amazing and moving lighting designs for our entire summer season.
-This year, he is taking on an even bigger set of responsibilities by designing *both* our lights and sets for the whole season.
+This year, he is taking on an even bigger set of responsibilities by designing <em>both</em> our lights and sets for the whole season.
 He has got a ton of work ahead of him, but still was able to take the time to answer some questions.</div>

 ---